Relinquishing the shame of family secrets

 - Suicide: Anticipating defeat in battle, king Saul took a sword and killed himself.
 (1 Samuel 31:4).

-- Theft: Rachel stole her father’s treasured idols and reaped the curse he spoke over the thief (Genesis 31:19,30)
+- Theft: Rachel stole her father’s treasured idols and reaped the curse that Jacob unknowingly spoke over the thief (Genesis 31:19,30)

 - Trafficking one’s own children: Lot offered his two daughters for a gang rape by the village men so that they would not attack his two male guests.
 (Genesis 19:1–11)

-- Wedlock: King David conceived a child with Bathsheba through adultery.
+- Out of wedlock: King David conceived a child with Bathsheba through adultery.
 (2 Samuel 11:2-5)

 Through biblical history, we see that shameful family events and their consequences are unabashedly re-told to each future generation as a warning to not fall for these very same things.